ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/5_PowerUps.md

 alarm[0] = 300; // 10 seconds
 ```

-``alarm[0]`` is pretty much the only new thing here.
+``alarm[0] = 120;``: This is pretty much the only new thing here.
 Those square brackets are kind of odd (and they'll come up more later), but for now you can think of it as part of the variable name.
 Using that variable we can set alarm 0 to 120 steps.
-Then it'll count down every stuff until, 4 seconds later, the variable will reach 0 and then trigger the alarm 0 event.
+Then it'll count down every step until, 4 seconds later, the variable will reach 0 and then trigger the alarm 0 event

-In the alarm 0 event we spawn a power up, and then reset ``alarm[0]`` to 300.
-Resting ``alarm[0]`` will ensure that the alarm triggers every 10 seconds after the first time that the event triggers
+In the **Alarm 0** event we spawn a power up, and then reset ``alarm[0]`` to 300.
+Reseting ``alarm[0]`` will ensure that the alarm triggers every 10 seconds after the first time that the event triggers

+> **But what about the ``0``?**, Good question! you can actually have multiple alarms if you wanted to.
+Here we're setting alarm 0, and we're triggering the corresponding event, but I could also set a bunch of other alarms if I wanted to (game maker currently supports 0-11, which is a total of 12, although I'm pretty sure I've never needed more than 4)

-> **sttill want to know more about the ``[]``?** 🤓 oh ok, if you're really want to know what the square brackets mean, I guess I can give you a sneak peak. ``[]`` are used when you're using array variables.
-Essentially if you have a bunch of variables that are similar (like a bunch of alarm variables for example), then it can be nice to group them together, into an array.
+> **I still want to know more about the ``[]``?** 🤓 oh ok, if you really want to know what the square brackets mean, I guess I can give you a sneak peak. ``[]`` are used with array variables.
+Essentially if you have a bunch of variables that are similar (like a bunch of alarm variables for example), then it can be nice to group them together into an array.
 You can sort of think of arrays as a list of variables (lists usually refer to something different in programming, but the difference between arrays and lists is a tad technical), and you can use the number to indicate which one you're refering to.
-As usually with programming, lists tend to start at 0 and then count up from there.
+As usual with programming, arrays tend to start at 0 and then count up from there.
 Refering to variables by their array index (i.e. the number), let's you do a lot of cool tricks but we'll get into those later (probably in a later course tbh)

-"But what about the ``0``?", Good question! you can actually have multiple alarms if you wanted to.
-Here we're setting alarm 0, and we're triggering the corresponding event, but I could also set a bunch of other alarms if I wanted to (game maker currently supports 0-11, which is a total of 12, although I'm pretty sure I've ever needed more than 4)

-We've got somewhat of a revival of all the functions we've learned. ``instance_create_layer``, ``random``, and ``choose`` functions that we learned back in the GML Functions, **TODO** link, section
+``instance_create_layer(...);``: We've got somewhat of a revival of all the functions we've learned.
+The ``instance_create_layer()``, ``random()``, and ``choose()`` functions that we learned back in the [GML Functions section](7_GMLFunctions.html#randomize-ball-speed-featuring-choose).
 Using those functions we can create an instance randomly in the room, and have the instance object be randomly chosen from ``oGrowBall``, ``oExtraBall``, or ``oPaddleSpeed``

 When you test it out, you should see the power up show up every few seconds 😊